 The emphasis of NAC is the access control – who or what has authorized permission to access the network.
 This includes both users and devices.
 The NAC network intercepts the connection requests, which are then authenticated against a designated identity and access management system.
 Access is either accepted or denied based on a pre-determined set of parameters and policies that are programmed into the system.

 While this concept is fairly straightforward, deploying network access control is more challenging.
 This is because NAC requires interaction between protocols and different technologies that range from IT systems to security in order to function effectively.

-· Role-based control for a user, device, or application post-authentication.
-This means that a given user and their device is placed into their corresponding permission bucket such that an employee in finance and an employee in HR have access to different resources in their environment.
+- Role-based control for a user, device, or application post-authentication.
+This means that a given user and their device are placed into their corresponding permission buckets such that an employee in finance and an employee in HR have access to different resources in their environment.

 There are a number of use cases that cover all types of organizations using NAC solutions, according to Vinay Anand, VP of ClearPass Security at Aruba, an HPE company.
 These include the following:

 - Access policy: This is the over-arching use case for NAC, said Anand.
 It allows the administrator to define multiple access policies that govern users and devices connecting to the network based on specific situations such as user profile, device type or user location.

 - Compliance checks of endpoint devices: When a NAC client runs on end user compute devices, it can continually check and validate to ensure the appropriate software is installed, as well as confirming the devices have updated versions or patch management.
 If the device fails any of these compliance checks, it will likely be denied access to the network until appropriate updates are made.

 - Guest access: There will be times that an organization needs to allow non-employees to access the network.
 An NAC solution can provide guests the ability to connect to the corporate network with restricted access.